grscwf/twin-mt/nero-dev-guide.md

   - "seek" will repeat "rand" until it reaches a passage that's either unfinished, contains a todo mark, or throws an error.
-    - If you start seek from such a passage, seek will not stop until it reaches an ending.
+    - If you start seek from such a passage, seek will not stop until it reaches a passage tagged "done".
     - Seek can be interrupted by pressing the button again.
   - <kbd>ctrl-comma</kbd> is a shortcut for "back".
   - <kbd>ctrl-period</kbd> is a shortcut for "forw".
   - <kbd>ctrl-slash</kbd> is a shortcut for "rand".
   - <kbd>ctrl-backslash</kbd> is a shortcut for "seek".

-- On the right, "log" opens a transcript of the current story session.
-  This is helpful when using "seek".
-- On the right, "notes" opens a textbox for writing or editing notes about the current passage.
-"Notes" in the left sidebar has more explanation of this feature.
+### Var info
 - At the top, "var-info" is a compact display of state variables.
-  - Pressing "var-info" will show or hide the variables info.
+  - Pressing "var-info" will show or hide the variables.
   - var-info only shows variables that are read or set by the current passage.
   - Hover over a variable will show verbose detail.
-  - Up-arrow on the left of a varname indicates the var was set.
+  - An up-arrow on the left of a varname means the var was set in this passage.
-  - Down-arrow on the right of a varname indicates the var was read.
+  - A down-arrow on the right of a varname means the var was read in this passage.
   - Boolean flags are either red (false) or green (true).
-  - Enums flags are blue, showing the current value.
+  - Enums are blue, showing the current value.
   - Other types are gray.
 - var-info lets you change some flags.
-  - If a boolean or enum flag is read by the passage, var-info will show it as a button.
+  - If a boolean or enum is read by the passage, var-info will show it as a button.
-  - Pressing the button will change the value and redisplay the current passage.
+  - Pressing the button will change the value that the var had before rendering the current passage, then redisplay the passage.
   - Enum flags are two buttons: left decreases, right increases.
-  - Changing a flag adds another state to the history.
-    "back" will revert the change.
+  - Changing a flag adds another state to the history, and going back will revert the change.
 - var-info highlights "notable" flags.
   - Notable flags are flags like `n1_naked` that are expected to have visible effects in the current passage.